ruivop/reddit/ESOF-docs/TESTS.md

 #Coverage of tests

-##All of the information below is outdated.
-I will get back on it, as i've found a way to run all of the tests at once and give a more realistic view of the code coverage.
-I'll get back on it tomorrow.
+Reddit has a built-in command to run all of the tests, "nosetests", after compiling, on r2/r2 directory.
+It has almost 500 tests, and when we ran it, 30 of them failed.
+It gives us a pretty decent success rate, but we couldn't achieve any coverage of the code using this method, so we tried a different approach.
+Running the tests through a python file.

 The tests were run one by one and most of them gave back errors, so the results were pretty inconclusive.
 We asked on [r/redditdev](https://www.reddit.com/r/redditdev) for a solution, and [u/13steinj](https://www.reddit.com/user/13steinj) gave us a kind of script to run all the tests at once.
 After struggling with the script and trying to change it, we kept getting errors.
 So, this is the only code coverage we were able to grab: